rjaditya-2702/CS6120-NLP/README.md

 1. Connect to a python/ ipynb kernel that has the libraries mentioned in the requirements.
 2. Run the first five cells of `code/token_analysis.ipynb`
-3. The remaininder of the notebook compares the heatmaps of two sentences.
+3. The remainder of the notebook compares the heatmaps of two sentences.
 Feel free to experiment by giving custom sentences.

 ### To run the word replacement experiment: